kinverarity1/lasio/README.md

 las_reader.LASFile
 ```

-You should get provenance metadata depending on what was read (a filename,
+The LASFile object has some provenance information depending on what was read.
-URL, file-like object, or string).
+You can pass the ``read()`` function a filename, URL, file-like object,
+or string.

 ```python
 >>> log.provenance